The primary instructors for this course are:

 Accommodating Students With Disabilities

-Students requesting classroom accommodation for disabilities must first register with the Dean of Students Office.
-The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor (Dr. Biswas or Dr. Saab) when requesting accommodation.
-You will need electronic ATR forms for exams and for quizzes.
-Accommodations are not retroactive, therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations.
+Students requesting classroom and/or testing accommodation for disabilities must first register with the Disability Resource Center (DRC).
+The DRC will provide documentation to the student who must then provide this documentation to the instructor (Dr. Saab or Dr. Takano) when requesting accommodation.
+You will need to fill out online ATR forms for exams and for quizzes.
+Accommodations are not retroactive, and do not carry over from previous semesters; therefore, students should contact the office as soon as possible at the beginning of the semester.

 More information about the Disabilities Resource Center can be found at https://www.dso.ufl.edu/drc.